 Having a skilled drug litigation law firm on your side is essential for patients who have sustained life-threatening injuries from this medication.

 Over-the-counter drugs are supposed to be safer than prescription medications; that a common over-the-counter drug is injuring Americans is quite shocking.

 Tylenol personal injury claims are restricted by statutes of limitations which limit when and how an injured person can file a lawsuit.

-Goldberg Weisman Cairo offers free, no-obligation case consultations.
-Act quickly, to ensure that you do not lose your right to make a claim.
+GWC Injury Lawyers offers free, no-obligation case consultations.
+Act quickly to ensure that you do not lose your right to make a claim.

 Tylenol belongs to a class of drugs called analgesics, which are used to relieve common aches and pains.
 The drug is commonly sold over-the-counter and is also included in many prescription pain medications.

-Many drugs such as Percocet and Oxycet use acetaminophen as a key ingredient.
-However, the labels dont always reveal that acetaminophen is used in these drugs.
+Drugs such as Percocet and Oxycet use acetaminophen as a key ingredient.
+However, the labels do not always reveal that acetaminophen is used in these drugs.
 Patients who are unaware of the ingredients in their pain medication are injured when they overdose on acetaminophen, which causes severe liver damage.

-Tylenol injures the human liver because the drug is metabolized in the liver.
-When Tylenol is broken down by the liver, the drug produces a byproduct called glutathione, a dangerous toxin that can cause liver damage and liver failure.
+Tylenol injures the human liver because the drug is metabolized in that organ.
+When Tylenol is broken down by the liver, the drug produces a byproduct called glutathione, a dangerous toxin that can cause liver damage and failure.